 Step 2: Managing third-party access

-When visiting the security section of your account.
-You can review which third-party app has access to certain sensitive data in your Google account like your Gmail, photo albums, Google Drive or Google calendar.
+When visiting the security section of your account, you can review which third-party app has access to certain sensitive data in your Google account like your Gmail, photo albums, Google Drive, or Google calendar.
 This includes the following:

-Your contacts, private correspondence or sensitive documents like attached copies of bank accounts, medical reports, company reports, etc.
+Your contacts, private correspondence, or sensitive documents like attached copies of bank accounts, medical reports, company reports, etc.

-Your photo albums that may contain official company documents, invoices or contracts
+Your photo albums that may contain official company documents, invoices, or contracts

-Your financial records, official reports or presentations
+Your financial records, official reports, or presentations

-Company appointments, meetings or locations
+Company appointments, meetings, or locations

 It's best practice to review and restrict your personal information being accessed by certain third-party apps.